Lincoln, ID Demographics

 A map of Lincoln's Population by Race

-Of the 237 places in Idaho, Lincoln is the 39th most populous.
+Lincoln is ranked the 39th most populous place in Idaho, out of 236 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lincoln was ranked the 39th most populous place in the 2020 Census.

 Lincoln's White Population